12 Facts About the South American Bushmaster

 It took Ditmars 4 decades to capture a live bushmaster, but on September 6th 1934, he finally fulfilled his life’s ambition on the island of Trinidad (although it was actually an assistant who made the capture).
 Newspaper headlines rang out, saying “Ditmars Obtains Live Bushmaster.
 Succeeds After 30-Year Hunt“.
 The bushmaster was quickly dubbed Lecky, the Mahatma Gandhi of reptiles.

 Lecky was stored in a first class cabin en route to New York, and two weeks later, he was on proud display in Bronx zoo.
-100,000 visitors flocked to gaze on him weekly, and Ditmars himself had to stop turning up, after being bombarded with visitor questions.
+100,000 visitors arrived to gaze on him weekly, and Ditmars himself had to stop turning up, after being bombarded with visitor questions.

 7 How Lecky died

-Bushmasters far notoriously badly in captivity, and it didn’t take long for Lecky to fall ill.
+Bushmasters fare notoriously badly in captivity, and it didn’t take long for Lecky to fall ill.
 Ditmars used every strategy to mimic Lecky’s natural habitat, like strewing leaf litter around the enclosure and keeping the humidity and temperatures to rainforest levels.
 But Lecky the bushmaster refused to eat, no matter how many dead rats were dangled in front of him.

-Ditmars brought in Grace Olive Wiley, a middle aged snake charmer who picked venomous snakes up in her hands and whispered softly, claiming to have a special connection with them.
+Ditmars brought in Grace Olive Wiley, a middle aged snake charmer who picked up venomous snakes in her hands and whispered softly, claiming to have a special connection with them.
 The plan didn’t work.
 Finally, Ditmars used a pair of forceps to forcefeed Lecky, shoving a dead chicken into his mouth.
 This could have easily snapped Lecky’s spine, but “That chance seemed to be worth taking“, said Ditmars.

 Lecky swallowed, and everyone breathe a sigh of relief.
 But 12 days later, on November 22nd 1934, Lecky was found dead in his enclosure.
 Medical analysis revealed parasitic worms hooked onto his heart, which he had ingested in his native Trinidad.
 Ditmars brought another bushmaster to Bronx zoo in 1935, this time called Cleopatra Arrima, which lasted significantly longer – nearly a whole year.